Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/image-barcode.md

         -   BMP
         -   PNG

-    Optionally, you can change foreground or background color for the barcode by setting the `ForegroundColor` or `BackgroundColor` properties of the [Tizen.Multimedia.Vision.BarcodeGenerationConfiguration](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Vision.BarcodeGenerationConfiguration.html) class.
+    Optionally, you can change foreground or background color for the barcode by setting the `ForegroundColor` or `BackgroundColor` properties of the [Tizen.Multimedia.Vision.BarcodeGenerationConfiguration](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.BarcodeGenerationConfiguration.html) class.
 Their default values are black and white, respectively.

 ## Prerequisites

 To enable your application to use the barcode detection and generation functionality:

 1. Install the NuGet packages for Media Vision and Camera.
-2. To use the methods and properties of the barcode detection and generation classes and to handle camera preview, include the [Tizen.Multimedia](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.html) and [Tizen.Multimedia.Vision](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Vision.html) namespaces in your application:
+2. To use the methods and properties of the barcode detection and generation classes and to handle camera preview, include the [Tizen.Multimedia](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.html) and [Tizen.Multimedia.Vision](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.html) namespaces in your application:

-    ```
+    ```csharp
     using Tizen.Multimedia;
     using Tizen.Multimedia.Vision;
     ```